 - Better understand how the spatial distribution of the radiation dose influences toxicities.

 - Improve current toxicity prediction models by accounting for image-based features of a given structure’s anatomy and more complex spatially dependent features of the dose distribution based on dose gradient, symmetry and analysis of which regions of the structure have the most influence on function.

 - Begin developing a decision support tool that will assist with treatment planning and clinical interventions based on these predictions.

 Oncospace is designed to support a learning health system in which patient outcomes improve over time -- the data from each patient entered in the system, including his or her outcomes, becomes part of the knowledge base that the next patient’s predictions are based on.

 Six institutions currently participate in the Oncospace consortium, and there is room for it to grow.
 The bigger the dataset, the better the predictive models will become.
 The ultimate goal is to be able to make these types of tools available to any physician through an Oncospace web portal.
+An Oncospace start-up company was launched in 2019 by John Hopkins Technology Ventures (JHTV), and it has been awarded two Small Business Innovation Research grants.
 Learn more about Oncospace.